cass-community/cass-community.github.io/_sw/xsdk.md

 #                           NNSA Software under ECP should instead be listed under the appropriate "real" area:
 #                           Values include: "dataviz", "devtools", "mathlibs", "pmr", "sweco".
 #                           We also support the values used in e4s.yml files, though we prefer those above.
-#   cass_member:            (string) REQUIRED The name of the CASS member organization (aka software stewardship
+#   cass_member:            (list) REQUIRED The names of the CASS member organizations (aka software stewardship
-#                           organization) you are associated with.
+#                           organizations) you are associated with.
 Values include: "FASTMath", "PEOS", "RAPIDS", "S4PST", "STEP".
 #                           (other CASS members are not stewarding software products, as far as we know: COLABS, CORSA, SWAS)
 #   description:            (string) REQUIRED A short description of your software.
 The `description` is always shown immediately
 #                           after the `name` and they should be considered together as, in effect constructing a sentence-length